-Navigating the letter from eviCore: If the request from your healthcare provider doesn’t meet the evidence-based guidelines, you’ll receive a letter from eviCore letting you know it wasn’t approved and why.
-The “why” will include a reference to the medical guidelines in question, which are completely transparent and available on eviCore’s website for your review.
+Navigating the letter from EviCore: If the request from your healthcare provider doesn’t meet the evidence-based guidelines, you’ll receive a letter from EviCore letting you know it wasn’t approved and why.
+The “why” will include a reference to the medical guidelines in question, which are completely transparent and available on EviCore’s website for your review.
 Sometimes these letters may include an alternative course of action that would better meet the guidelines.
 To comply with certain health and regulatory requirements, these letters can be a bit wordy and confusing, so here are some options for potential next steps.

 Option 1: Peer-to-Peer Discussion